 There are a number of active cases that haven’t been solved because there’s DNA evidence, but no one to match it to.
 By opening up the genealogy database to the FBI, FamilyTreeDNA is potentially going to help solve a number of those crimes.
 In particular, historical murders and rapes.

 The FBI is already using publicly available DNA databases, but this is the first time it has gained access to a private database.
 It does, of course, raise some privacy concerns and a few FamilyTreeDNA customers may be contacting the company to ask what’s going on, and possibly how to go about removing their data from the database.
+This could cause some customers to use alternative DNA testing companies similar to this example that offers Boston DNA testing, should they feel their data has been breached by FamilyTreeDNA.

 The agreement between the FBI and FamilyTreeDNA sees the company work on a case-by-case basis.
 So far, “fewer than 10 cases” have required access to the database.
 For users, there’s kits available to purchase to find out paternal, family, and maternal ancestry, but it’s also possible to upload existing data for free and gain free access to autosomal matches and the Family Finder (Matrix Access).